telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 The sTLOS receipt token is very exciting for the future development of the Telos Defi ecosystem. sTLOS liquid staking allows you to remain flexible with your investments while enjoying staking rewards.

-Once liquidity pairs for sTLOS/TLOS are available on our tEVM exchanges, these can be used to sell sTLOS receipt tokens at a market-determined price.
+Once liquidity pairs for sTLOS/TLOS are available on our tEVM exchanges, these can be used to sell sTLOS receipt tokens at a market-determined price .

 **Please be aware that a 10-day unstaking timer is applied when removing your funds from sTLOS liquid staking.
 Once unstaked and sent to the underlying ESCROW contract, you will no longer be able to sell or transfer your tokens.**